appsmithorg/appsmith-docs/website/docs/packages/how-to-guides/use-query-inside-js-module.md

 <dd>

-*Example:*  If you want to format the availability date of the products into the `DD Mon, YYYY` format (eg: "April 2, 2024"), you can add the following code:
+*Example:* If you want to format the product data and implement a `showAlert()` function whenever a product's stock falls below 10, you can use:

+ You can use the [Appsmith Object](/write-code/reference) and [Functions](/reference/appsmith-framework/widget-actions) within the JS module code, which would be executed in the App.

 ```js
 export default {